applicaster/developer.applicaster.com/content/analytics/analytics.md

 * Mixpanel
 * Flurry
 * comScore DAX

-If you have needs which are not addressed by the providers above, you can speak with Territory GM about using the Plugin architecture to build an integration with a new analytics provider.
-Doing so will support the native SDK functionality of that provider and the custom events referenced above.
+* Net Metrix
+* CoolaData
+* Liftoff
+* AGOF
+* OWA

-Lastly, Applicaster also supports the following video analytics providers:
+Additionally, Applicaster also supports the following video analytics providers:

 * comScore Stream Sense
 * Akamai Media Analytics

+If you have needs which are not addressed by the providers above, you can speak with your Territory Manager about using the Plugin architecture to build an integration with a new analytics provider.
+Doing so will support the native SDK functionality of that provider and the custom events referenced above.

+Flurry can be set up as a Plugin on versions 2.7.10 (Android) and 3.2.1 (iOS) and up.
+All other providers can be set up as plugins on versions 4.5.4 (Android) and 4.2.7 (iOS) and up.
+In order to set up a plugin, reference the documentation [here](https://docs.google.com/a/applicaster.com/document/d/1md3Hmc-gg9NuEyIpQ43iDky_THc_5upcRMq8-QvkXHY/edit?usp=sharing).

+For older versions of your app, please follow the directions outlined [here](https://applicaster.zendesk.com/hc/en-us/articles/206419186-Configuring-Analytics-at-Applicaster).